autonomousapps/dependency-analysis-gradle-plugin/README.md

 1. It works with Java, Kotlin, and Kapt.

 # How to use
-1. Add to your project like any other Gradle plugin.
+Add to your root project.
 See https://plugins.gradle.org/plugin/com.autonomousapps.dependency-analysis for instructions.

-If you want to add it to all subprojects in your build, you could do this:

-    ```
-    // root build.gradle[.kts]
-    buildscript {
-      dependencies {
+    plugins {
-        // Add this
-        classpath "gradle.plugin.com.autonomousapps:dependency-analysis-gradle-plugin:${latest_version}"
+        id("com.autonomousapps.dependency-analysis") version "${latest_version}"
     }
-    }
-    // Add or edit this
-    allprojects {
-        apply plugin: "com.autonomousapps.dependency-analysis"
-    }
-    ```

 ## Aggregate tasks
-If you've added it to all your projects (as suggested above), then there is a task on the root project, `buildHealth`.
+There will be a task on the root project with the name `buildHealth`.
 Running that task will execute all tasks in all projects, and then produce a pair of aggregated reports.
 The path to these reports will be printed to the console.

 ## Per-project tasks
-If you haven't added the plugin to all projects, but just a single one, follow these instructions.
+You can also run some tasks on individual projects.

 1. Run a task.
 E.g., `./gradlew my-project:misusedDependenciesDebug`.
 Replace `Debug` with the variant you're interested in.